MoraQs/MinifigETLHub/README.md

 ## Overview

-This project is focused on building an **ETL (Extract, Transform, Load)** pipeline using **Apache Airflow**, **PostgreSQL**, and **Docker**.
-The objective of the pipeline is to automate the process of extracting data from two sources (RESTful API, SQL databases), transforming the data, and loading it into a PostgreSQL database (Analytics DB).
-The solution is containerized using Docker and managed through Docker-Compose, ensuring seamless execution across various environments.
+This project is focused on building an **ETL (Extract, Transform, Load)** pipeline using **Apache Airflow**, **PostgreSQL**, and **Docker**, with automated CI/CD deployments to **Docker Hub**.
+The objective of the pipeline is to automate the process of extracting data from two sources (RESTful API, SQL database), transforming the data, and loading it into a PostgreSQL database (Analytics DB).
+The solution is containerized using Docker and managed through Docker-Compose, ensuring seamless execution across various environments while auto-builds and pushes images to **Doker Hub** on code changes.

 ## Project Structure

 The project is organized into the following primary components:

-- **DAGs  Contains the Airflow DAGs (Directed Acyclic Graphs) that define the sequence of operations for the ETL tasks.
+- **DAGs**  Contains the Airflow DAGs (Directed Acyclic Graphs) that define the sequence of operations for the ETL tasks.
 - **Docker Compose**: Configuration files for Docker to create containers for PostgreSQL, Airflow, pgAdmin, and other services.
 - **Python Scripts**: Custom Python scripts to manage the ingestion, transformation, and loading of data.
 - **Airflow Logs**: Airflow logs are stored to track the success or failure of tasks within the ETL process.